jasonlloyd1/jasonlloyd1.github.io/index.md

 I believe this enhancement partially or fully met the following course outcomes:

-**1. Design and implement database solutions:** The artifact demonstrates my ability to design and implement a NoSQL database solution using MongoDB.
+1. Design and implement database solutions: The artifact demonstrates my ability to design and implement a NoSQL database solution using MongoDB.
-**2. Apply software development principles:** The enhancement process involved applying principles of software design, testing, and debugging.
+2. Apply software development principles: The enhancement process involved applying principles of software design, testing, and debugging.
-**3. Collaborate effectively:** Seeking and incorporating feedback from others was a crucial part of the enhancement process.
+3. Collaborate effectively: Seeking and incorporating feedback from others was a crucial part of the enhancement process.
 I feel that the outcome related to large-scale system design was not fully met, as this project focused on a smaller-scale application.